 Santamaria P. The long and winding road to understanding and conquering type 1 diabetes.
 Immunity 32:437-445, 2010.

 Khadra A, Tsai S, Santamaria P, Edelstein-Keshet L. On how monospecific memory-like autoregulatory CD8+ T cells can blunt diabetogenic autoimmunity: a computational approach.
 J Immunol, 185:5962-5972, 2010.

 Wang J, Tsai S, Shameli A, Yamanouchi J, Santamaria P. In situ recognition of autoantigen as an essential gatekeeper in autoimmune CD8+ T cell inflammation.
-Proceedings of the National Academy of Sciences of USA, 107:9317-22, 2010.
+Pro Natl Acad Sci USA, 107:9317-22, 2010.

 Shameli A, Clemente-Casares X, Wang J, Santamaria P. Development of memory-like autoregulatory CD8+ T cells is CD4+ T cell-dependent.
 J Immunol, 187:2859-2866, 2011.

 Clemente-Casares X, Tsai S, Yang Y, Santamaria P. Peptide-MHC-based nanovaccines for the treatment of autoimmunity: a “one size fits all” approach?
 J Mol Med, 89: 733-742, 2011.

 Wang J, Tsai S, Han B, Tailor P, Santamaria P. Autoantigen recognition is required for recruitment of IGRP206–214-Autoreactive CD8+ T cells but is dispensable for tolerance.
 J Immunol, 189: 2975-2984, 2012.